knime/knime-excel/org.knime.ext.poi/lib/ReadMe.txt

-This plugin makes uses the POI libraries of the Jakarta POI project which is part of the Apache Software Foundation (http://www.apache.org).
+This plugin makes use of the POI libraries of the Jakarta POI project which is part of the Apache Software Foundation (http://www.apache.org).

 The libraries are copyrighted by their respective owners.